jlongbotham/StressChange/README.md

 ### Observed properties

-Based on the diachronic observations in the N/V pair data, (Sonderegger and Niyogi 2010) derive 6 properties (or "observed dynamics") of the stress pair language change:
+Based on the diachronic observations in the N/V pair data, (Sonderegger and Niyogi 2010) derive 6 properties (or "observed dynamics") of the stress pattern language change:

 1. *Unstable state* - No N/V pair is observed with a {2,1} stress pattern
 2. *Stable states* - Stress patterns {1,1}, {1,2} and {2,2} are all observed in the historical data